azharichenko/alexzharichenko.me/_pages/about.md

 I'm currently working as an ML Research Assistant and Teaching Assistant for University of Pittsburgh's School of Computing and Information.
 Additionaly working for a local startup, Komodo Analytics, as a Backend Developer.

-I've previously worked at places such as Uber ATG (now Aurora), CMU's Software Engineering Institute, and Highmark Health in various positions including data engineering, software engineering, and data science.
+I've previously worked at places such as Uber ATG (now apart of Aurora), CMU's Software Engineering Institute, and Highmark Health in various positions including data engineering, software engineering, and data science.